2025 Conference USA football season

 The 2025 Conference USA football season is the 30th season of college football play for Conference USA (CUSA).
-The season began on August 23, 2025, and will conclude with the Conference Championship Game on December 5, 2025.
-12 member schools will take part in the season, which is part of the 2025 NCAA Division I FBS football season.
+The season began on August 23, 2025, and concluded with the Conference Championship Game on December 5, 2025.
+Twelve member schools took part in the season, which was part of the 2025 NCAA Division I FBS football season.

 Conference realignment

 For 2025, two teams — Delaware and Missouri State — joined the conference after moving up from Division I FCS.
-By NCAA rules, both teams are ineligible for post-season play while they finish their transition to the FBS level.
+By NCAA rules, both teams were declared ineligible for post-season play while they finish their transition to the FBS level.
+However, because there were not enough six-win teams eligible for the 42 FBS bowl games, both teams will be participating in a bowl game.

 The 2025 season is set to be the final season for UTEP in Conference USA.
 UTEP accepted an invitation to join the Mountain West Conference beginning in 2026.

 This is potentially the final season for Louisiana Tech in CUSA.
 Louisiana Tech accepted an invitation to rejoin the Sun Belt Conference, which it had left in 2001, effective no later than 2027.